-The fourth installment in François Truffaut’s chronicle of the ardent, anachronistic Antoine Doinel, Bed and Board plunges his hapless creation once again into crisis.
-Expecting his first child and still struggling to find steady employment, Doinel (Jean-Pierre Léaud) involves himself in a relationship with a beautiful Japanese woman that threatens to destroy his marriage.
-Lightly comic, with a touch of the burlesque, Bed and Board is a bittersweet look at the travails of young married life and the fine line between adolescence and adulthood. —The Criterion Collection
+Lightly comic, with a touch of the burlesque, the fourth installment in François Truffaut’s chronicle of the ardent, anachronistic Antoine Doinel, Bed and Board, is a bittersweet look at the travails of young married life and the fine line between adolescence and adulthood.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 I'm not sure if Truffaut sold out to charm or if it's truly heartening that Antoine Doinel's painful childhood gave way to a gently comic adulthood.
 Naturally, Antoine still makes poor choices.
 This is Truffaut in fine form, examining new marriage while juggling a supporting cast in a courtyard that would make Renoir proud.
 Godard couldn't be this warm even if you threatened to burn his copy of the Little Red Book.